If a local file storage is outside the document root, images are sometimes not shown if multiple images are on a page.

 <?php use \TYPO3\CMS\Core\Configuration\ConfigurationManager; ConfigurationManager::setLocalConfigurationValueByPath('DB/database', 'foobar'); ConfigurationManager::setLocalConfigurationValueByPath('DB/host', 'localhost'); ConfigurationManager::setLocalConfigurationValueByPath('DB/password', 'foobar'); ConfigurationManager::setLocalConfigurationValueByPath('DB/username', 'foobar'); ConfigurationManager::setLocalConfigurationValueByPath('GFX/colorspace', 'RGB'); ConfigurationManager::setLocalConfigurationValueByPath('MAIL/transport', 'foobar'); ConfigurationManager::setLocalConfigurationValueByPath('MAIL/transport_smtp_server', 'foobar'); ConfigurationManager::setLocalConfigurationValueByPath('MAIL/transport_smtp_username', 'foobar'); ConfigurationManager::setLocalConfigurationValueByPath('MAIL/transport_smtp_password', ''); ConfigurationManager::setLocalConfigurationValueByPath('MAIL/transport_smtp_encrypt', ''); ConfigurationManager::setLocalConfigurationValueByPath('SYS/enableDeprecationLog', 'file');

-#11 Updated by Markus Klein over 5 years ago
+#11 Updated by Markus Klein about 6 years ago

 Ok, here we come closer to the problem why your LocalConfiguration file is rewritten all the time.